EroueKlop/Deploy-Gentoo/README.md

 This script is for **openrc** and installs a **custom kernel**.

-     	    Feel free to edit and use this script

 Script is divided into 2 parts.
 Execute deploy.sh first and when in chroot execute deploy-2.sh.